You are here

 6.9 Psychosocial rehabilitation and further education

-In all circumstances, making a decision about the reasonableness of further education courses to meet the psychosocial goals of individual clients, means carefully weighing up all of the 10 criteria listed in section 6.6, paying particular attention to criterion 10 – ‘any other relevant matters’.
-DVA Rehabilitation Coordinators must also utilise the tertiary education policy guidelines to guide their decision making and approval process.
+- In all circumstances, making a decision about the reasonableness of further education courses to meet the psychosocial goals of individual clients, means careful consideration of all of the 10 criteria listed in section 6.6.

 Study and non-accepted conditions

-DVA will not approve funding for tertiary study to address the impact of non-accepted conditions (that is, conditions which DVA does not recognise as being related to the client's ADF service).
-However, a short course, such as for example, a short TAFE course, adult education or health self-management course could be considered as a psychosocial activity under a whole-of-person rehabilitation plan to help the person to manage the impact of non-accepted conditions.
+DVA will not fund further education or re-training required due to non-accepted conditions (that is, conditions which DVA does not recognise as being related to the client's ADF service).
+However, a short course, such as a short TAFE course, adult education or health self-management course could be considered as a psychosocial activity under a whole-of-person rehabilitation plan to help the person to manage the impact of non-accepted conditions and to facilitate their achievement of their rehabilitation goals for their accepted conditions.
 For more information about psychosocial activities to address non-accepted conditions please refer to section 6.3 of this library.